the2nake/portfolio/src/content/posts/2024_07_25-kalman-filter/index.md

 Multiplying by $\bold{F}$ on the covariance of $\hat{\bold{x}}$ is kind of analogous to how scalar multiplication has a quadratic effect on the variance.
 The actual expansion, based on $\bold{P}_{k|k}=E((\bold{e}_{k|k})(\bold{e}_{k|k})^T)$ where $\bold{e}_{k|k}=\bold{x}_{k|k}-\hat{\bold{x}}_{k|k}$, is not too insightful.

-$\bold{Q}$ is error that is introduced through incorrect modelling).
+$\bold{Q}$ is error that is introduced through incorrect modelling.
 We computed this by passing a tunable noise through our transition model.
 In hindsight, a control input from intended maneuvers would've been perfect here.

 Here it is, where $\bold{F}_x$, $\bold{F}_y$, and $\bold{F}_\theta$ correspond to the blocks in matrix $\bold{F}_\theta$.